Marketing managers in charge of a company’s online presence may wonder how much SEO will cost them.

 How fast are the results wanted?

-The main thing to do is use your common sense when looking at this type of service.
-If it looks to good to be true, it probably is!
+The main thing to do is use your common sense when looking at SEO services.
+If it looks too good to be true, it probably is!

 Moz carried out a survey back in 2015 based on US agencies and the results for the main ‘What do you charge for SEO?’ are below-